kubesphere/website/content/en/blogs/install-kubernetes-containerd-multus.md

 {{< notice note >}}

-- Supported Kubernetes versions: v1.19.8, v1.20.4, v1.21.4, v1.22.1, v1.23.0.
+- Supported Kubernetes versions: v1.19.8, v1.20.4, v1.21.4, v1.22.1, and v1.23.x.
 If you do not specify a Kubernetes version, KubeKey installs Kubernetes v1.21.5 by default.
 For more information about supported Kubernetes versions, see [Support Matrix](https://github.com/kubesphere/kubekey/blob/master/docs/kubernetes-versions.md).
 - KubeKey supports AMD64 and ARM64.

 {{</ notice >}}